pypa/bandersnatch/docs/filtering_configuration.md

 keep = 3
 ```

-By default, the plugin keeps 3 releases.
+By default, the plugin does not fiter out any release.
+You have to add the `keep` setting.

 You should be aware that it can break requirements.